How Does Bike Share Help?

-Please do not use your personal lock on a Bruin Bike Share bike.
+Please do not use your personal lock on a bike.
 It will promptly be removed.
 Each bike is equipped with a U-lock that will travel with you on your journey.

 Is Bruin Bike Share owned by UCLA?

 Bruin Bike Share is owned by UCLA Transportation.
-It is operated by CycleHop LLC, a company that manages the largest “Smart Bike” bike-share systems in the United States including the Santa Monica, Beverly Hills, and West Hollywood bike-share programs.
+It is operated by CycleHop LLC, a company that manages the largest “Smart Bike” bike-share systems in the United States including other Bike Share Connect network systems: Santa Monica’s Breeze Bike Share, Beverly Hills Bike Share, and West Hollywood’s WeHo Pedals bike share.

 Why can’t I create an account?